-These bits are reserved bits in the AT90S2323/2343 and always read as zero.
+These bits are reserved bits in the ATtiny22/L, and always read as zero.

-Bits 1, 0 - ISC01, ISC00: Interrupt Sense Control 0 Bit 1 and Bit 0 activate the interrupt are defined in Table 9.
+Bits 1, 0 - ISC01, ISC00: Interrupt Sense Control 0 Bit 1 and Bit 0

+The External Interrupt 0 is activated by the external pin INT0 if the SREG I-flag and the corresponding interrupt mask is set.
+The level and edges on the external INT0 pin that activate the interrupt are defined in Table 7.
 The value on the INT01 pin is sampled before detecting edges.
 If edge or toggle interrupt is selected, pulses that last longer than one clock period will generate an interrupt.
 Shorter pulses are not guaranteed to generate an interrupt.
-If low-level interrupt is selected, the low level must be held until the completion of the currently executing instruction to generate an interrupt.
+If low level interrupt is selected, the low level must be held until the completion of the currently executing instruction to generate an interrupt.